-building commissioning process from pre-design to occupancy and explain the economics of commissioning and retro commissioning. \$65 MEMUR/\$95 MOMMEMBER (A74B)
+building commissioning process from pre-design to occupancy and explain the economics of commissioning and retro commissioning. \$65 MEMBER/\$95 NONMEMBER (A748)

-Campus Housing Construction and Renovation An Analysis of Cost and Design James C. Grom and changed; now our facilities must change to meet their needs.
+Campus Housing Construction and Renovation

+An Analysis of Cost and Design James C. Grom and Norbert W. Dunkel facilities must change to meet their needs.
 No longer can students be packed into halls that were designed as storage units.
 This resource provides ideas and information to professionals involved in planning and developing student living environments.